Trije-bingusi/svc-courses/README.md

 # svc-courses

+**NOTE: We don’t accept external contributions; this is a class project.
+PRs from non-members will be closed.**

 Minimal **Courses** microservice (Node/Express + Postgres) for:
 - building & pushing images to **Azure Container Registry (ACR)**
 - creating/running **Azure Kubernetes Service (AKS)**